nordakademie-einfuehrung-java/syllabus/README.md

-# "Einführung in die Softwareentwicklung" Syllabus
+# Einführung in die Softwareentwicklung